artbitrage/API-DOS_POC/README.md

 ## Article Highlight

 The most common type of Layer 7 attacks is so-called HTTP floods, which send seemingly legitimate requests in too large numbers.
 They are particularly effective when they target resource-hungry elements of the web application, such as large file downloads or form submissions.
+[Read full article](https://security.syafiqhadzir.dev/2019/10/02/understanding-api-vulnerability.html).

 ![HTTP Flood Attack](https://security.syafiqhadzir.dev/assets/images/http-flood-attack.webp)